Step 16: Let’s get to know HEAT better

 type: string

-Now that we’ve defined our first parameter, we’ll add the same resource to our template like this:
+Now that you have defined the first parameter, you can add the same resource to your template as follows:

 heat_template_version: 2014-10-16